NNPDF/pinecards/FIATLUX_DIS_FL/README.md

-The runcard is generated through the following script
+`observable.yaml` is generated through the following script

 ```
 import numpy as np